Hurricane Milton brings ‘damaging winds’ as Cat. 2 storm after Siesta Key landfall

-Hurricane-force winds stretch 30 miles out from the center of Hurricane Milton and tropical-storm-force winds extend outward up to 140 miles.
+Hurricane-force winds extend outward up to 35 miles from the center of Milton and tropical-storm-force winds extend outward up to 250 miles, especially to the north.

 Governor Ron DeSantis declared a state of emergency for 51 Florida counties, while President Joe Biden has approved a federal disaster declaration ahead of Milton.